rspamd/rspamd.com/doc/tutorials/writing_rules.md

   score = 1.0, -- Metric score
-  group = 'some group', -- Metric group description = 'My super symbol', flags = 'fine', -- fine: symbol is always checked, skip: symbol is always skipped, empty: symbol work for checks with no message
+  group = 'some group', -- Metric group description = 'My super symbol', flags = 'fine', -- fine: symbol is always checked, skip: symbol is always skipped, empty: symbol allows to be executed with no message
   --priority = 2, -- useful for postfilters and prefilters to define order of execution }
 ~~~